Ihsan Rustem: Choreographer

 He was the 2014 recipient of Hubbard Street Dance Chicago's International Commissioning Project and in 2017 Ihsan's production of Carmen, created for the NW Dance Project, won Dance Magazine's 2017 Readers' Choice Award for Best Collaboration.

 Rustem is the Resident Choreographer for the Northwest Dance Project.

 He is the former Artistic Director of the Dance Art Studio Ballettschule Luzern and currently serves as their Artistic Advisor.

-Creations

-To date, Rustem has created works for Les Ballets Jazz de Montréal, Hubbard Street Dance Chicago, Northwest Dance Project (USA), Istanbul State Ballet MDT (Turkey), Tanz Luzerner Theater, Würzburg Ballett (DE), Kazan State Opera and Ballet (RU), Koblenz Ballet (DE), National Youth Dance Company (UK), Aksanat Istanbul, Cinevox Junior Company (CH), BYU Contemporary Dance Theater (USA), BYU Theatre Ballet (USA), Interdans (BE), Palucca School of Dance (DE), ArtEz Dansacademie Arnhem (Highschool for the Arts Arnhem, NL), ZHdK – Zurich University of the Arts, Codarts (NL), Introdans (NL) and the Dance Art Studio Luzern.

-His work Reminiscence appeared on Russia's popular TV competition, The Bolshoi Ballet, where Rustem was a featured choreographer.